 The movies are shit on just about any level.

-I have HBO, so I watched the first two seasons on OnDemand.
+I have HBO, so I watched the first two seasons.
 I can’t seem to get excited about looking at season three.
 The only thing that’s kept me watching the series is Peter Dinklage‘s Tyrion.
 The rest of them can go hang (and some have!).

 My sister loves the show, which says it all.

 My sister, bless her heart, is about as far away from being a science fiction fan as it is possible to get.
 You couldn’t ask for a better demonstration that the show is mainstream SF!